xanh18/WebSeeSharpers_school/README.md

 # WebSeeSharpers_school
+# Watch on branch xanh4 to see my individual input

 A cinema application with the .net framework

 This is a school project I created with 4 other students